-Timeline: Violence in Syria
+TIMELINE: Violence in Syria

 April 12 - U.N.-backed ceasefire comes into effect.
 Four days later monitors start to monitor the ceasefire in Syria.

-May 7 - Syria says voters turned out in large numbers for a parliamentary election which the opposition denounces as a sham.

-May 10 - Annan condemns attacks in Damascus in which two bomb blasts kill 55 people.
-A week later, U.N.
+May 10 - Annan condemns attacks in Damascus in which two bomb explosions kill 55 people and wound 372.
+A week later U.N.
 Secretary-General Ban Ki-moon says he believes al Qaeda was responsible.
-He also says 10,000 people have now been killed in the uprising.
+He also says 10,000 people have now been killed.

 May 25 - At least 108 people are killed, including many children, in attacks in the region of Houla.

+May 31 - Twelve workers are killed near the western town of al-Qusair when gunmen loyal to Assad ordered them off a bus and killed them, activists say.
+Syrian media blames "terrorists".

+June 1 - Annan says he is "frustrated and impatient" over the continuing killings and wants faster progress in resolving the crisis.
+On the same day, the U.N.
+Committee against Torture condemns the widespread use of torture in Syria.

-June 3 - In a rare address to parliament, Assad condemns the massacre in Houla.
+June 3 - In a rare address to parliament Assad condemns the "abominable" massacre in Houla, saying even monsters will not carry out such acts, and promises a 15-month-old crisis will end soon if Syrians pull together.

-June 5/6 - Troops and militiamen loyal to Assad are accused of killing at least 78 people at Mazraat al-Qubeir, near Hama.

-June 6 - Assad names party stalwart Riyad Hijab to form a new government, signalling no political concessions.
+June 5 - Syria's government bans 17 Western diplomats In retaliation for the expulsion of Syrian envoys from their capitals.
+On the same day Syria agrees to allow the United Nations and international agencies to expand humanitarian operations in Syria.

+-- Russian President Vladimir Putin and Chinese president Hu Jintao urges the international community to support Annan's plan on Syria.